z-izz/zicat/README.md

 zicat catalogs these boxes and lets you search for an item, such as a spare ram stick, and then zicat will tell you which box that item is in.

+This is the Linux branch.
 It is designed to run on a text-based Linux distro on a spare computer.

 # How to download
 Just run this command: